 It might be possible the problem was nothing but a loose screw, and we repaired the whole bicycle.
 Here are some ways which might help you repair corrupted hard drive.

-Check the power supply
+Check the power supply to repair corrupted hard drive

 If you’re using an external hard drive, then it’s possible that the storage media is taking the power from the USB port itself.
 Try to unplug the hard drive and connect it again in the process of hard drive fix.
 You can also try another USB port on your computer, maybe the one you’re using isn’t working properly.
 Make sure haven’t disabled your USB ports.